SAMPLE LETTER FROM A CAR SALES ASKING HOW HE IS PAID AND IF HE IS PAID PROPERLY

-The other day I grew very concerned.
-I was looking over the shoulder of my manager and saw that he had access to screen I had never seen.
+The other day I grew overly concerned.
+I was looking over the shoulder of my manager and saw that he had access to a screen I had never seen.
 I can also see that there were many costs added to the vehicle which I was selling.
 I was never told about these costs.
 These costs do not appear to be anything more than the dealership’s overhead.
 I cannot be sure as I do not have a written copy of this screen.
 I again asked my manager and he refused to answer my questions.
-I cannot believe that there is additional information which the sales staff does not have access.
+I cannot believe that there is additional information which the sales staff does not have access to.
 This is very frustrating.
-I have been very fair and worked very hard for the dealership.
-I sell cars and make the money.
-It now appears that there are any costs to cars which might be made up or fictitious.
+I have been very fair and worked extremely hard for the dealership.
+I sell cars and make money.
+There are costs to cars which might be made up or fictitious.
 It also appears that there are other packs added to these vehicles which are not included in the pay plan.

 This does not seem fair.

-When we receive a commission be simply tell us what the commission is and represented the total profit on each transaction.
+When we receive a commission, they simply tell us what the commission is and what the represented total profit on each transaction.
 This does not seem fair.
-Each time I asked I never get an answer and I do not receive any access to any computer software program to help me find out what the true cost of the car is.
+Each time I asked I never received an answer, and I did not receive any access to any computer software program to help me find out what the true cost of the car is.
 The dealership can hide the cost from me as long as they pay me properly on their acquisition cost.
-Our agreement is they pay me a profit.
+Our agreement is they will pay me a profit.
 Our agreement is that profit would be reduced by fictitious agreed upon pack on each transaction.
 I do not have a problem with this.
 However, I do have a problem with the dealership adding overhead to these transactions in reducing my profit accordingly.

-This seems to be fraud.
-This seems to violate the pay plan.
-This seems to be wrong and improper.
-This seems to be dishonest and an intentional violation of the pay plan.
+This is fraud.
+This violates the pay plan.
+This is wrong and improper.
+This is dishonest and an intentional violation of the pay plan.
 What can I do?

 I have spoken to other salesmen who have been at the dealership for many years.
-They seem to be convinced that the dealership is ripping them off also.
+They are convinced that the dealership is ripping them off also.
 However, this is supposition as there is no clear proof because I have not seen a dealer recap, not seen auction receipts and management refuses to make appropriate disclosure.
-I feel that my observations as to the costs added to the transaction when my manager was looking at a car transaction is a valid confirmation that the dealership was violating the pay plan.
+I feel that my observations as to the costs added to the transaction when my manager was looking at a car transaction are valid confirmation that the dealership was violating the pay plan.
 I feel that the dealership is intentionally violating the pay plan.
 Is this a fraud?

-Again, I think that I am being misled on the true profit on the aftermarket products.
+Again, I am being misled about the true profit of the aftermarket products.
 It looks like the dealership is inflating the costs on these products which reduces my commission.
-This does not seem fair, this does not seem legal.
+This does not seem fair; this does not seem legal.
 Is this fraud?
 What are the laws when it comes to properly paying salesmen their agreed-upon commission according to a written pay plan?

 I have a family which I support.
 I do not think that the dealership was paying me cares much about me or my family.
 I have attempted to address this in a reasonable manner pursuant to company policy and procedure.
 I have been turned away at every turn and I fear that I might be fired if I pressed the issue.
 I do not think it would be fair if they fired me because I asked how I was being paid and if I was being paid properly.